 “Hi Sheryl, wow you look fantastic and really cute in that dress.”

-Thank you, Claudia, you look great too.
-Hope I’m not too early.
+“Thank you, Claudia, you look great too.
+Hope I’m not too early.”
+Spoke Sheryl.

 “Please come in, Regina shouldn’t take long, she went out for some wine.
 No worries we just finished cooking you are just on time.”

-Thank you, Claudia, you guys have definitely made an amazing job in the house.
-Quite minimalistic which is my favorite style.
+“Thank you, Claudia, you guys have definitely made an amazing job in the house.
+Quite minimalistic which is my favorite style.”
+Uttered Sheryl.

-“Omg thank you Sheryl, that’s very nice of you.
-You should see the basement, it’s my new remodeled office, I’m an architect so it has the perfect space for my planes and my computer as well.”
+“Thank you Sheryl, that’s very nice of you.
+You should see the basement, it’s my newly remodeled office, I’m an architect so it has the perfect space for my planes and my computer as well.”
+Expressed Claudia excitedly.

 Chapter 13